munificent/craftinginterpreters/book/functions.md

 Our functions are pretty full-featured, but there is one loose end to tie up.
-In fact, it's a big enough tangle that we'll spend most of the [next chapter][] unknotting it.
-But we can get started here.
+In fact, it's a big enough tangle that we'll spend most of the [next chapter][] unknotting it, but we can get started here.

-LoxFunction's implementation of `call()` creates a new environment that it uses to bind the parameters in.
+LoxFunction's implementation of `call()` creates a new environment where it binds the function's parameters.
 When I showed you that code, I glossed over one important point: What is the *parent* of that environment?

 Right now, it is always `globals`, the top level global environment.
 That way,